Woolcocks/Mordhau-Greeting/README.md

-# Mordhau-Greeting
-Welcome to this Star Wars Server.
+#Welcome to this Star Wars Server.
-Some of the Default Characters are bugged. they can be editted by changing the skins.
+#Some of the Default Characters are bugged. they can be editted by changing the skins.
-Server Admin Blackbeard
+#Server Admin Blackbeard
+Maps Are
+Duel of Fate
+GeonosisArena
+Imperialhangar
+JediTemple